Banjo Thing

 "Banjo Thing" (also known as "Banjo Thing!
 (Yeepeekayeah Muthafuckas)") is a song by the Danish dance-pop duo Infernal, which features former Infernal member Søren Haahr, as Red$tar, on vocals.
-It was released as the first single from their 2004 album From Paris to Berlin, in 2003 in Denmark.
-The song samples the 1994 techno song "Swamp Thing" by the English group The Grid.
+It was released in 2003 in Denmark as the first single from their 2004 album From Paris to Berlin.
+The song samples the 1994 techno song "Swamp Thing" by English group the Grid.